• © 2025 kiraluna.com Contact Me 0

 The molecular mechanism of mild to severe allergy symptoms is unknown; however, in many cases, a significant cause or contributing factor is the activation of the complement (C) system.

 The clinical relevance of C activation-related HSRs, a non-IgE-mediated pseudoallergy (CARPA), lies in their unpredictability and potential for a lethal outcome.
-Accordingly, there is an unmet medical need to develop laboratory assays and animal models that quantify CARPA.

 In addressing the increasing requirements for CARPA testing, the review evaluates the available assays and animal models.
 It proposes a possible algorithm for the screening of reactogenic drugs and hypersensitive patients.